Dr Yim Ling Siu

 Apart from being an inter-disciplinary researcher, Yim Ling is also a committed teacher and has developed UG and PGT modules in the subjects of environmental risks, environmental impact assessment, environmental sciences and the environment and environmental sustainability.
 She manages and leads MSc Climate Change & Environmental Policy programme since its inception.

-- Programme Manager of MSc Climate Change & Environmental Policy; Member of School's IT Committee
+- Programme Manager of MSc Climate Change & Environmental Policy

-- Access to Leeds Environment/Environmental Science Subject Tutor
+- Deputy Director of WRDTP CEL pathway, Access to Leeds Env.
+Science Subject Tutor

-- Editors of SRI working papers Series & SRI Policy Briefs; SRI IT representative
+- Editors of SRI working papers Series & SRI Policy Briefs

 Dr. Yim Ling Siu's research interests focus on 3 primary areas: